-Top Picks for Best Inflatable SUPs for Fishing | 2023
+Best Inflatable SUP for Fishing Tested and Reviewed | 2025

 • Save

 According to TakeMeFishing.org, about 1-in-5 Americans enjoy some form of angling – myself included.
 Ask any shore angler and they’ll tell you that if they could just get their cast a little further, or a little closer to that bit of cover, or if they were able to fish more shoreline (or miles of riverbank) then they’d absolutely catch more, bigger, fish.
 At least that’s what I tell myself!
-One of the best ways to improve those conditions is to leave the shore and get out on the water – and Stand Up Paddleboarding offers the perfect way to do it.
+One of the best ways to improve those conditions is to leave the shore and get out on the water – and Stand Up Paddle Boarding offers the perfect way to do it.

 Best Fishing SUPs Comparison Chart